pravdomil/Code128/README.md

 # Code128

-Elm Barcode Generator for Code128.
+Elm barcode generator for Code 128.

 Looking for maintainers.